-If you want to pass off synthetic urine as human successfully, you must do your part to ensure the synthetic urine is as similar to fresh human urine as possible.
+If you want to pass off synthetic samples as human successfully, you must do your part to ensure the product is as similar to fresh human urine as possible.
 The money has already been spent on the product and the decision to use it has already been made, so you might as well put the energy in to confirm that it will be preserved correctly for whatever you need to save it for.

-The most common error in using a synthetic urine product is the failure to properly preserve the sample beforehand.
+The most common error in using an artificial product is the failure to properly preserve the sample beforehand.
 Customers may think that once they have the product, they are good to go.
 Unfortunately, that is not the case for all of the products.
 The sample must be kept according to certain parameters to preserve both the correct temperature and color.
 If not properly preserved, there may be red flags raised about the authenticity of the sample.

 Once you have your product preserved, you’ll want to keep it in a safe place of mild temperature until ready to use.
 When you’re ready to use it, warm the product up and check to make sure it is a natural-looking color.
 Keep it close to your body to preserve the heat until you need to submit your sample.

 The human body temperature is normally at 98.6°F. After leaving the body, human urine should range from between 94°F and 96°F. Since the temperature can dramatically change soon after depending on the temperature of the surrounding environment, a urinalysis must check the temperature of the sample within the first four minutes after the sample is collected.
 The range of acceptable temperatures is between 90°F and 100°F, and if the sample falls outside of that range, it will be extremely suspicious.